-- 1. Any company required to disclose non-financial information pursuant to Article 19a or 29a of Directive 2013/34/EU will include in its consolidated non-financial statement information on how and to what extent the activities of the company are associated with economic activities that are deemed to be environmentally sustainable in accordance with Articles 3 and 9 of this Regulation. - 2.
+- Any company required to disclose non-financial information pursuant to Article 19a or 29a of Directive 2013/34/EU will include in its consolidated non-financial statement information on how and to what extent the activities of the company are associated with economic activities that are deemed to be environmentally sustainable in accordance with Articles 3 and 9 of this Regulation. - 2.
 In particular, non-financial companies will disclose the following information: - a.
-The proportion of their turnover that comes from products or services related to economic activities that are deemed environmentally sustainable pursuant to Articles 3 and 9.

-environmentally sustainable pursuant to Articles 3 and 9.
+The proportion of their turnover that comes from products or services related to economic activities that are deemed environmentally sustainable pursuant to Articles 3 and 9. - b.
+The proportion of its capital expenditure and the proportion of its operating expenses related to assets or processes associated with economic activities that are deemed environmentally sustainable pursuant to Articles 3 and 9.